lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_xp.md

 Raising an Action Skill in that example is much easier.
 It takes only 1 XP to go from 1 (Everyman) to 2 (Fair) and 2 XP to go from 2 (Fair) to 3 (Competent).
 After that, though, the costs go up rapidly.

+## xp_cron

+The game will periodically award all approved/active characters XP.
+By default this happens weekly on Saturday evenings.
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/config/configuring-cron) for help if you want to change this.